More at rubyonrails.org:

 </form>

-When dealing with RESTful resources, calls to form_with can get significantly easier if you rely on record identification.
-In short, you can just pass the model instance and have Rails figure out model name and the rest.
-In both of these examples, the long and short style have the same outcome:
+When dealing with RESTful resources, calls to form_with can be simplified by relying on record identification.
+This means you pass the model instance and have Rails figure out the model name, method, and other things.
+In the example below for creating a new record, both calls to form_with generate the same HTML:

 form_with(model: @article, url: articles_path)